MP Estate Planning UK

 Non-taxable trusts created after 6 October 2020 — the 90-day rule

-For trusts created after 6 October 2020 that are non-taxable, you must register within 90 days of the trust being created or within 90 days of it becoming liable for tax.
+For trusts created after 6 October 2020 that are non-taxable, you must register within 90 days of the trust being created.
+If the trust later becomes liable for tax, a separate 90-day window applies from the date the tax liability first arises.

 Taxable trusts created on or after 6 April 2021

-Taxable trusts formed on or after 6 April 2021 must be entered on the register within 90 days of becoming liable for tax.
+Taxable trusts formed on or after 6 April 2021 must be entered on the TRS within 90 days of becoming liable for tax.
+For a discretionary trust, this could be triggered by the initial Chargeable Lifetime Transfer on creation (if the value exceeds the nil rate band), or later when the trust first earns income or realises a capital gain.

 Older taxable trusts: the 5 October and 31 January deadlines